-^{}The initial budget for the Chestertown Police Department did not include a cash match.
-Because of this, and accounting for a cash match, grant funds allowed the agency to procure two vests, as opposed to the four requested
+\The initial budget for the Frederick Police Department and Town of Upper Marlboro did not include a cash match.
+Because of this, and accounting for a cash match, grant funds allowed the agency to procure two vests, as opposed to the four requested in the initial application.